FBar000/ArchivistBot/README.md

 There are three main steps in the usage of `ArchivistBot`:
 1. Acquire document images
 2. Process the images
-3. Upload the products of step (2) to CollectiveAccess
+3. Upload the products of the previous step to CollectiveAccess

 These will be illustrated with an example.